gramuah/pose-errors/README.md

        2) In the script src/poseEstimationAnalysisScript.m, set all flags to 1 (true).

-       3) Open Matlab and run the script poseEstimationAnalysisScript.m.
+       3) Open Matlab, go to src folder and run the script poseEstimationAnalysisScript.m.

    + **CASE II:** How to generate the reports for your own method using the PASCAL 3D+ dataset?